-The Dental Plan is the only active benefit plan for which the Commission does not publish financial statements or prepare interim financial reports.
-At June 2017, the Commission continued to manage the Plan on a cash basis.
+The Dental Plan is the only one of its active benefit plans for which the Commission does not publish financial statements or prepare interim financial reports.^{1,2} Also, at June 2018, the Commission managed the Plan on a cash basis because, as described in Section 4.1, it does not have sufficient financial data to manage it on accrual basis.

-After the Commission establishes the dental reconciliation process described in Section 4.1, it plans to:
+Management notes that after the Commission establishes the dental reconciliation process described in Section 4.1, it plans to:

 - Complete written guidance for preparing interim and year-end financial reports for the Plan. - Prepare financial statements for the Plan and include them in the Commission's Annual Report.
-The Commission expects to be able to prepare financial statements starting in 2018-19.
-Consistent with prior years, the Commission continued to provide summarized financial information about the Plan in its Annual Report.
+The Commission expects to be able to prepare financial statements starting in 2019-20.